On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Mathematical Preliminaries

 Finally, we observe that if $\om_1,\om_2$ satisfies \ref{item:O1}, \ref{item:O2}, and \ref{item:O3}, then the pointwise product $\om_1\om_2$ also satisfies \ref{item:O1}, \ref{item:O2}, and \ref{item:O3}.

 Let us then define the class $\mathscr{M}_W$ by

 It follows by an application of Plancherel's theorem and \eqref{est:omega} that whenever $\om\in\mathscr{M}_W$, there exists $c,C>0$ such that

-We will make use of \eqref{eq:bernstein:om} in a crucial way in the product and commutator estimates.
-Moreover, observe that \eqref{eq:omega:eps} holds for all $\om\in\mathscr{M}_W$.
-Note that a prototypical example of $\om\in\mathscr{M}_W$ is given by $\om(r)=\left(\ln(e+r^2)\right)^p$, where $p$ is a nonzero real number.
+We will make use of \eqref{eq:bernstein:om} in a crucial way in the product and commutator estimates. { Moreover, observe that by \ref{item:O1}, we have $\om_b(r)\ge c$ for some positive constant $c$, hence \eqref{eq:omega:eps} holds for all $\om\in\mathscr{M}_W$.} Note that a prototypical example of $\om\in\mathscr{M}_W$ is given by $\om(r)=\left(\ln(e+r^2)\right)^p$, where $p$ is a nonzero real number.